ZoiksScoob/SimpleEvents/README.md

 # SimpleEvents
-A simple Event &amp; Ticket management web application by [Alex Brown](https://www.linkedin.com/in/alexander-jc-brown/)
+A simple Event &amp; Ticket management web application.

 These instructions assume you've pulled the lastest version of the respository.